szachn-u/ViewR/README.md

 # ViewR

-Web browser for NGS data exploration
+ViewR is a Web browser for NGS data exploration

+#